-This is a fundamental relationship tactic.
-Both of you are going to come into contact with other people that are going to interest you.
-You will handle those interactions better if you do two things: (1) Have some conversations with each other about what is and isn't acceptable behavior.
-(2) clearly state that your objective is to grow and protect your relationship, not explore exciting opportunities with other people.
+You can handle those interactions better by having conversations with your partner and your coworkers about what is and isn't acceptable behavior and by clearly stating that your objective is to grow your own relationship, not explore opportunities with other people.

-Setting boundaries can be hard depending on your work environment.
+Setting boundaries can be hard, depending on your work environment.
 Some cultures encourage everyone to be friends and develop close bonds.
-If you've ever heard bosses refer to their employees as family, you know what we're talking about.
-Barriers against that may come across as unnecessary, but they can do a lot for the safety of your romantic relationship.
+Barriers against that may come across as harsh or overcautious, but they can do a lot for the safety of your romantic relationship.

 Talking To Your Spouse About Work

-As the saying goes, sometimes the best defense is a good offense.
-If you feel like there is potential at work for something to distract you from your relationship, take a step towards strengthening your relationship.
-Be intentional about expressing affection and appreciation for your romantic partner.
-If you can set up a little ritual to connect with each other as you head out the door and when you get back home, that can go a long way to keeping your head and heart at home, not at the office.
+If you feel like there is potential at work for something to distract you from your relationship, consider taking a step toward strengthening your relationship.
+Be intentional about expressing affection and appreciation for your romantic partner and set up a little ritual to connect as you head out the door.

 How To Get Out Of An Emotional Affair